Does FHA Allow for Mixed-Use Properties?

 - Market validation for the commercial portion

-Critical FHA Mixed-Use Requirements
+What Are the Critical FHA Mixed-Use Requirements?

 These requirements are non-negotiable.
 Before pursuing FHA mixed-use financing, ensure your target property and personal situation meet all criteria.